All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Think about this: nobody calls insulin "cheating" for a person with type 1 diabetes.
 Nobody says statins are "the easy way out" for someone with high cholesterol.
 Nobody tells a person with depression that antidepressants mean they didn't really earn their recovery.

-But somehow, when it comes to weight, we apply a completely different standard.
+But somehow, for weight, we apply a completely different standard.
 The implication is that weight should be manageable through willpower alone, and using medication means you didn't try hard enough.
-This is not only wrong, it's dangerous, because it keeps people from seeking effective treatment for a condition that significantly impacts their health and longevity.
+This isn't only wrong, it's dangerous, because it keeps people from seeking effective treatment for a condition that significantly impacts their health and longevity.

 Obesity has been recognized as a chronic disease by the American Medical Association, the World Health Organization, the Endocrine Society, and virtually every major medical organization globally.
 It has identified biological mechanisms, genetic components, and environmental contributors.
 Treating it with medication is evidence-based medicine, no different from treating any other chronic condition.